Server Installation

 Deployment Without Cache

-If you need to deploy the application without using a cache, you can disable the cache by setting the CACHE_TYPE
+If you need to deploy the application without using a cache, you can disable the cache by setting the CACHE_TYPE environment variable to none.
+This prevents the application from attempting to connect to a cache service.

 Then, to remove the cache service from your deployment, update your docker-compose.yaml file as follows: